muratk5n/thirdwave/en/README.md

 ---

-Guy builds an shoddy house, and expects cheap energy to heat that house, then votes reps out who don't provide him that 'way of life'.
+Guy builds a shoddy house, and expects cheap energy to heat that house, then votes reps out who don't provide him that 'way of life'.
 That demand has repercussions down the line.
 Gov now needs to secure that (excess) energy, deploy military to secure its transport,